Short answer

 - Monitoring changes over time.

 This is why agent-ready websites need more than pretty pages.
 Agents need clear structure, visible content, stable links, and honest context.
+If your most important explanation is locked inside an image, hidden behind a script, or split across vague landing-page copy, an agent may miss it or summarize it badly.

 Where agents are overkill